How to Plan a Deck Build: Complete DIY Guide

 The Permit Process

-Typically you will need to submit a site plan showing the deck's location on your property, a construction drawing showing dimensions and structural details, and a list of materials.
+Typically you will need to submit a site plan showing the deck's location on your property, a construction drawing showing dimensions and structural details, and a material list.
+Before work begins, submit these drawings to your local building codes department for approval.
 Permit review usually takes 1-6 weeks.
 Budget $100-$500 for permit fees depending on your location and project size.

-Most jurisdictions require inspections at key stages: footing holes before pouring concrete, framing before decking, and a final inspection.
+Most jurisdictions require inspections at key stages: footing holes after excavation is completed and before pouring concrete, framing after that phase is completed and before decking, and a final inspection.
 Schedule these in advance to avoid delays.

 Step 3: Choose Your Decking Materials